Jhoneagle/code-challenge-collection/README.md

 ## Euler project

 [Euler project](https://projecteuler.net/archives) is a large collection of small scale coding challenges that anyone can do.
 Because Euler project explicitly forbids sharing code solutions to their challenges, unfortunately I can only provide proof of my coding on request basis.
-So far, I have done around first 40 challenges using c++ inm y private repository but this can change in the future if I find the motivation to do so.
+So far, I have done around first 40 challenges using c++ in my private repository but this can change in the future if I find the motivation to do so.

 ## CodeCrafters